agoldst/penn2014/README.md

 Naturally the source will not actually process successfully, absent the data files.
 This source code is for demonstration, not for unmodified use.

-This material is my own work, building on modeling work done in collaboration with Ted Underwood for our article [The Quiet Transformations of Literary Studies: What Thirteen Thousand Scholars Could Tell Us](http://dx.doi.org/doi:10.7282/T3222RZT), forthcoming in *New Literary History*.
-I release the source code portions under the terms of the [CRAPL](http://matt.might.net/articles/crapl/CRAPL-LICENSE.txt).
+This talk is my own work, drawing extensively on work I have done in collaboration with Ted Underwood for our article [The Quiet Transformations of Literary Studies: What Thirteen Thousand Scholars Could Tell Us](http://dx.doi.org/doi:10.7282/T3222RZT), forthcoming in *New Literary History*.